A. Lawrence Lowell: Harvard University

 From relatively early in his professional career, Lowell worried about the role of racial and ethnic minorities in American society.
 As early as 1887, he wrote of the Irish: "What we need is not to dominate the Irish, but to absorb them ...
 We want them to become rich, and send their sons to our colleges, to share our prosperity and our sentiments.
 We do not want to feel that they are among us and yet not really part of us."
 He believed that only a homogeneous society could safeguard the achievements of American democracy.
 Sometime before 1906, he became an honorary vice-president of the Immigration Restriction League, an organization that promoted literacy tests and tightened enforcement of immigration laws.
 In 1910, he wrote approvingly in private of excluding Chinese immigrants entirely and of Southern states that denied the franchise to black citizens.
 Publicly he consistently adopted assimilation as the solution to absorbing other groups, limiting their numbers to levels he believed would allow American society to absorb them without being changed itself, a stance that "fused liberal and racist ideas in making the case for exclusion."

+He was an early member of the American Academy of Arts and Letters.
 In 1909, he became president of the American Political Science Association.
 That same year, he succeeded Charles William Eliot as president of Harvard University, a post he held for 24 years until his retirement in 1933.

 Lowell received an honorary doctorate from the University of Leiden (the Netherlands) on 30 August 1919.